 Meeting with Skipper Dee Caffari at the VOR Ocean Summit

-Dee has not only raised tremendous awareness on the super serious plastic/ocean issue, she has chosen a crew onboard from a gender equality perspective, a global/international/cultural perspective with 10 nationalities onboard and a youth perspective.
-Many of the young crew members sailed on a race like this for the first time.
+Dee has not only raised tremendous awareness on the super serious plastic/ocean issue, she has chosen a crew onboard from a gender equality perspective, a global/international/cultural perspective with 10 nationalities onboard, and a youth perspective.
+Many of the young crew members sailed in a race like this for the first time.
 I can not bow myself deep enough for a statement of that kind.
 Well done Dee!
 We need more of what you do all the time and everywhere.

 Snippet of the interview with Skipper Dee Caffari.

 Received a short and nice "Hi" from Victoria, the Crown Princess of Sweden.
 I am proud to see her participating here at the Ocean Summit and thereby advocating for these important issues.
 Crown Princess Victoria has been deeply engaged in environmental issues for many years and is doing a great job to help raise awareness and collect resources needed for the solutions needed...particularly for issues on oceans.